nanvel/blog/2017/11/trading.md

 >
 > Adam Grimes

+> To live a healthy life, you have to live with your eyes open.
+> To be a good trader, you need to trade with your eyes open, recognize real trends and turns, and not waste time or energy on fantasies, regrets, and wishful thinking.
+>
+> Alexander Elder

 To grow: objectivity, impartiality, discipline, focus.

 This is not a trader's job:

-- be right
+- Be right
-- predict the future
+- Predict the future
-- pick tops and bottoms
+- Pick tops and bottoms
-- try to make money
+- Try to make money
-- listen to media
+- Listen to media

 ## Automated trading